rmuraix/cs231n/README.md

 ## Running Locally

 If you have Docker installed, you can use devcontainer.
-Otherwise, the following is required.
+Otherwise, the following are required.

 - OS that supports shell scripts
 - Python3